A welcome from the Chair of Governors

 On behalf of the full Governing Body of Sleights Church of England (Voluntary Controlled) Primary School, may I wish you a very warm welcome to our school.

 Firstly, a little bit about me.
-I have been a school Governor for almost eleven years and have been in the position of Chair for the last seven.
+I have been a school Governor for almost thirteen years and have been in the position of Chair for the last nine.
 I find being a Governor a very challenging, yet rewarding experience.
 With all my 3 children attending the school over the past 17 years, I can certainly say that Sleights School has a special place in my heart.
 Therefore, I am passionate about doing my best for the school.

 The Governing Body is responsible for setting the strategic development of the school and to support and challenge the Headteacher in achieving its priorities and goals.
 In 2019, the school was graded as Good in both SIAMS and OfSTED inspections under new framework.
 In both inspections, the strength of the Governing Body was recognised.